 MY DEEP SEA, MY BACKYARD

 Ultimately, the lack of regional capacity and knowledge results in unaware populations and inappropriate or inadequate management decisions.
 To tackle this, a group of researchers, engineers, and practitioners, funded by National Geographic and the Inter-American Development Bank launched ‘My Deep Sea, My Backyard’.
 This pilot project, from 2018-2019, empowered two small island developing states – the Republic of Kiribati and Trinidad and Tobago – to explore their own deep-sea backyards using low-cost technology, while also building lasting in-country capacity.
-Find out more on the SpeSeas website or in Forbes.
+Find out more on the SpeSeas website and in Forbes.